-A de-delegated contingency could be provided, if Schools' Forum agrees, to support individual schools where "a governing body has incurred expenditure which it would be unreasonable to expect them to meet from the school's budget share".
+A de-delegated contingency could be provided, if Schools Forum agree, to support individual schools where "a governing body has incurred expenditure which it would be unreasonable to expect them to meet from the school's budget share".

-For staff employed under the community facilities power, the default position is that any costs must be met by the governing body, but not from the delegated budget.
-Section 37 states:
+For staff employed under the community facilities power, the default position is that any costs must be met by the governing body, and can be funded from the school's delegated budget if the governing body is satisfied that this will not interfere to a significant extent with the performance of any duties imposed on them by the Education Acts, including the requirement to conduct the school with a view to promoting high standards of educational achievement.
+Section 37 now states:

-(7) Where a local education authority incurs costs:

-(a) In respect of any premature retirement of any member of the staff of a maintained school who is employed for community purposes, or so far as the authority agree with the governing body in writing (whether before or after the retirement, dismissal or resignation occurs) that they shall not be so recoverable.
+- (7) Where a local authority incur costs- - (a) in respect of any premature retirement of any member of the staff of a maintained school who is employed for community purposes, or(b) in respect of the dismissal, or for the purpose of securing the resignation, of any - member of the staff of a maintained school who is employed for those purposes, they shall recover those costs from the governing body except in so far as the authority agree with the governing body in writing (whether before or after the retirement, dismissal or resignation occurs) that they shall not be recoverable.